Sign up to our Newsletter

 Employment and Labor Law

 Employment and labor lawyers focus on upholding worker and employer rights.
-This is another common legal specialty that is competitive but growing in demand, especially since thousands of employees were laid off during and after the pandemic.
+This is another typical competitive legal specialty growing in demand, mainly since thousands of employees were laid off during and after the pandemic.

 Environmental Law